pbeukema/LabHacks/readme.md

 * Randy Pausch on [time management](https://www.youtube.com/watch?v=oTugjssqOT0)
 * [Know when and when not to say No](https://web.archive.org/web/20170312041524/http:/www.brianwansink.com/phd-advice/the-grad-student-who-never-said-no)

+## Science blogs
+* Mark Humphries will blow up your world at [the Spike](https://medium.com/the-spike)

 ## Acknowledgments
-Thanks to contributions from Ran Liu, Annie Homan, Rory Flemming, and Daniel Borek for making this page more useful.
+Thanks to contributions from Ran Liu, Annie Homan, Rory Flemming, and Daniel Borek for making this page more useful.\